awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

 + Choose **In\-transit encryption** to enable the open\-source TLS encryption features for in\-transit data\.
 Choose a **Certificate provider type** according to the following guidelines:
   + **PEM**

     Select this option to use PEM files that you provide within a zip file\.
 Two artifacts are required within the zip file: privateKey\.pem and certificateChain\.pem\.
 A third file, trustedCertificates\.pem, is optional\.
-See [Providing Certificates for In\-Transit Data Encryption with Amazon EMR Encryption](emr-encryption-enable.md#emr-encryption-certificates) for details\.
+See [Providing Certificates for Encrypting Data in Transit with Amazon EMR Encryption](emr-encryption-enable.md#emr-encryption-certificates) for details\.
 For **S3 object**, specify the location in Amazon S3, or the Amazon S3 ARN, of the zip file field\.
   + **Custom**

     Select this option to specify a custom certificate provider and then, for **S3 object**, enter the location in Amazon S3, or the Amazon S3 ARN, of your custom certificate\-provider JAR file\.
 For **Key provider class**, enter the full class name of a class declared in your application that implements the TLSArtifactsProvider interface\.